Our tips for backpacking through Europe

 3. Be savvy about accommodation

 Although accommodation is one of the key costs to consider when planning your trip, it needn’t be a stumbling block to a budget-conscious tour of Europe.
-Indeed, even in Europe’s pricier destinations the hostel system means there is always an affordable place to stay – and some are truly fantastic.
+Even in Europe’s pricier destinations, the hostel system means there is always an affordable place to stay – and some are truly fantastic.
 Homestays will often give you better value for money than most hotels so they are also worth considering.

 If you’re prepared to camp, you can get by on very little while staying at some excellently equipped sites.
+Just don't forget to factor in the cost of bringing supplies over by plane.
 Come summer, university accommodation can be a cheap option in some countries.
 Be sure to book in advance regardless of your budget during the peak summer months.

 Young female tourists staying in youth hostel